 - Your healthcare provider will tell you how much extended phenytoin sodium capsules to take and when to take it.

 - Your healthcare provider may change your dose if needed.
 Do not change your dose of extended phenytoin sodium capsules without talking to your healthcare provider.

 - If your healthcare provider has prescribed phenytoin oral suspension, ask your pharmacist for a medicine dropper or medicine cup to help you measure the correct amount of extended phenytoin sodium capsules.
 Do not use a household teaspoon.
 Ask your pharmacist for instructions on how to use the measuring device the right way.

 - Do not stop taking extended phenytoin sodium capsules without first talking to your healthcare provider.
 Stopping extended phenytoin sodium capsules suddenly can cause serious problems.

 What should I avoid while taking extended phenytoin sodium capsules?

-Do not drive, operate heavy machinery, or do other dangerous activities until you know how extended phenytoin sodium capsules affect you.
+- Do not drive, operate heavy machinery, or do other dangerous activities until you know how extended phenytoin sodium capsules affects you.
 Extended phenytoin sodium capsules can slow your thinking and motor skills.